farnoosh27/Statistical_Analysis/README.md

-# Statistical_Analysis

-There are some projects within the world of statistics that need hands-on projects to be well understood!
-In this repository, I am trying to
+## Statistical Analysis
+Some statistical projects require practical experience to be fully comprehended.
+In this repository, I am endeavoring to execute a few small-scale projects in order to offer tangible illustrations for data analysis utilizing the R language.